miles-no/chess-robot/README.md

 ## Limitation

 The board only allows for white to start at USB-side of the board.
-This means that white side need to be placed along side the robot base.
+This means that the chosen color must be oriented towards the user by physically rotating the board.
+It's essential to ensure precise centering of the board for the robot to effectively handle the chess pieces.

 # Set up